AI4Finance-Foundation/FinRL-Meta/tutorials/README.md

 <img align="center" src=https://github.com/AI4Finance-Foundation/FinRL-Meta/blob/master/figs/FinRL-Meta_Tutorials.png>
 </div>

 **Mission**: provide more than 100 user-friendly demos in both notebooks and python.

-In the python verison, users and developers can debug them locally; however, it is impossible to use notebooks.
+In the python verison, users and developers can debug them locally; however, it is impossible to use jupyter notebooks.

 **Design Principles in python version**: